Wish You Were Here!

 In the introduction David Leland, director of Wish You Were Here wrote: "I am appalled by my ignorance.
 Having devoted most of my life to working in the film and television industry, I discover I have been ignorant of a significant portion of British cinematic history.
 That is, until I read this thoroughly entertaining book, Electric Pictures."

-You can read more the making of the film here, in an interview David and Emily did at the 30th anniversary event.
+You can read more about the making of the film here, in an interview David and Emily did at the 30th anniversary event.